 Conclusion

 The current study elucidates that dietary supplementation with green-synthesized CuO nanoparticles notably affected growth, physiological, immunological, and antioxidant responses in tilapia during a 60-day feeding trial.
-Among the concentrations examined (0, 1, 2, 4, and 8 mg/kg), the diet supplemented with 4 mg/kg CuO nanoparticles consistently yielded the most favorable outcomes, enhancing growth parameters and hematological immunological indices and antioxidant defenses.
+Among the concentrations examined (0, 1, 2, 4, and 8 mg/kg), the diet supplemented with 4 mg/kg CuO nanoparticles consistently yielded the most favorable outcomes, enhancing growth parameters, hematological, immunological indices and antioxidant defenses.
 Furthermore, it contributed to a reduction in liver enzyme levels were maintained.
 Although all experimental groups achieved 100% survival throughout the feeding period, the inclusion of CuO nanoparticles enhanced disease resistance, reaching an optimal level as demonstrated by the post-challenge response to Streptococcus agalactiae.
 Conversely, higher concentrations (8 mg/kg) did not confer additional advantages and, in some instances, led to a decline in physiological performance, suggesting potential dose-dependent effects.

 COMPETING INTERESTS DISCLAIMER: